-The following table lists the additional tags used in Integrated Windows Authentication rules.
+The following table lists the additional tags used with IWA domains.

-IWA Tags Allowed Value winauth_realm Specifies the joined Windows domain to use with the rule.
+IWA Tag Allowed Value winauth_realm Specifies the joined Windows domain to use with the rule.
 Content Gateway must be joined and active in that domain.

-The following table lists the additional tags used in an NTLM 1 rule. \mathcal{O} \mathcal{U}
+The following table lists the additional tags used with NTLM domains.

-Universal Tags Allowed Value dc_list Takes the IP address and port number of the primary domain controller (if no port is specified, Content Gateway uses port 139), followed by a comma separated list of secondary domain controllers to be used for load balancing and failover. dc_load_balance (optional) Specifies whether load balancing is used: 0 = disabled 1 = enabled Note: When multiple domain controllers are specified, even if load balancing is disabled, when the load on the primary domain controller reaches the maximum number of connections allowed, new requests are sent to a secondary domain controller as a short-term failover provision, until such time that the primary domain controller can accept new connections.
+NTLM Tag Allowed Value dc_list Takes the IP address and port number of the primary domain controller (if no port is specified, Content Gateway uses port 139), followed by a comma separated list of secondary domain controllers to be used for load balancing and failover. dc_load_balance (optional) Specifies whether load balancing is used: • 0 = disabled • 1 = enabled Note: When multiple domain controllers are specified, even if load balancing is disabled, when the load on the primary domain controller reaches the maximum number of connections allowed, new requests are sent to a secondary domain controller as a short-term failover provision, until such time that the primary domain controller can accept new connections.

-The following table lists the additional tags used in an LDAP rule.
+The following table lists the additional tags used with LDAP domains.

 LDAP Tag Allowed Value server_name Specifies the fully qualified domain name of the LDAP server. server_port (optional) Specifies the LDAP server port.
 The default is 389.
+To use the default Global Catalog server port, specify port 3268.
 If Secure LDAP is enabled, set the port to 636 or 3269 (the secure LDAP ports). base_dn (optional) Specifies the LDAP base distinguished name. uid_filter (optional) Specifies the type of service, if different from that configured on the LDAP tab.
 Enter sAMAccountName for Active Directory, or uid for any other service. bind_dn (optional) Specifies the bind distinguished name.
 This must be a Full Distinguished Name of a user in the LDAP directory service.
-For example: CN=John Smith,CN=USERS,DC=MYCOMPANY, DC=COM bind_pwd (optional) Specifies the password for the bind distinguished name. sec_bind Specifies whether Content Gateway will use secure communication with the LDAP server.
-0 = disabled 1 = enabled If enabled, set the LDAP port to 636 or 3269 (secure LDAP ports).
+For example: CN=John Smith,CN=USERS,DC=MYCOMPANY, DC=COM auth\rules.config

+LDAP Tag Allowed Value bind_pwd (optional) Specifies the password for the bind distinguished name. sec_bind Specifies whether Content Gateway will use secure communication with the LDAP server. • 0 = disabled • 1 = enabled If enabled, set the LDAP port to 636 or 3269 (secure LDAP ports).